MicrosoftDocs/well-architected/well-architected/cost/monitor-reviews.md

 # Conduct cost reviews

-Cost monitoring tracks and reviews cloud costs to help establish budge controls and prevent misuse.
+Cost monitoring tracks and reviews cloud costs to help establish budget controls and prevent misuse.
 It's important to adopt proactive and reactive review approaches for monitoring cost.
-Stakeholders should conduct cost reviews on a regular basis and include reactive cost reviews.
+Stakeholders should conduct cost reviews regularly and include reactive cost reviews.
 For example, when a budget limit causes an alert.

 ## Who should be included in a cost review?